dwkennedy/multi-sensor/README.md

 Arduino code
 multi-sensor:  reads GPS on softwareserial and I2C 10DOF board, prints to USB serial
 mutli-sensor-calib:  reads and averages 10DOF output for calibrating the magnetometer and accelerometer
+magnetometer-calib:  reads the XYZ components of the magnetometer and the accelerometer, dumps in CSV.
+Use R or something to find the min/max values and calculate the offset to normalize the data.
+Don't need to scale the axes unless they are very different.
+magnetometer-calib-check: read 1000 samples and average, compute the compass direction, and display.
+To verify the calibration.

 requirements:  adafruit 10DOF and GPS libraries